 Problem: On the day you moved in, it seemed like everybody would pitch in and help with cleaning communal areas.
 Today, a few months later, you find that you are always the one unloading the dishwasher and scrubbing the toilets.
 Is it too late to say something?

 Solution: No, it’s not too late to say something!
 Find a time when everybody is home and tell them you would like to create a chore chart to ensure that every duty is getting done.
-An example of a chore chart can be found here.
 Or, you can make your own by making a list of the chores that need to be done each day, week or month, and each roommate does a different chore each time.

 Problem: You divided the bills up so each person is responsible for a different bill, but one roommate is not paying on time, which costs you money.